lawliet89/terraform/website/docs/configuration/resources.html.md

 - `count.index` — The distinct index number (starting with `0`) corresponding
   to this instance.

+The `count` object is not available within nested `provisioner` or `connection` blocks.
+To work around this, these blocks can reference resource attributes via a special `self` object.

 #### Referring to Instances

 When `count` is set, Terraform distinguishes between the resource block itself